 Live bird presentations are effective educational tools that make lasting impressions on any audience.
 SOAR maintains all necessary US Fish & Wildlife Service and Iowa Department of Natural Resources permits for educational programming.

-SOAR’s goal is to return all birds to the wild.
-However, once healed, not all birds are able to survive in the wild and be released because of limited to no vision or being unable to fly.
-These birds may become part of the ‘educational ambassador team’ here at SOAR.
+SOAR's goal is to return all birds to the wild.
+Unfortunately, that is not always possible because of the severity of the illness or injury.
+These birds may become part of the 'educational ambassador team' here at SOAR.
 The SOAR Ambassador Team includes species of owls, hawks, falcons, and bald eagles.

 Topics of programs include:

 For all program locations, please email Linette to check for availability and requested program donation.

 All program donations are used to support the rehabilitation of patients and care of our education birds.
 Our requested program donation is dependent on the number of birds and length of program.
 Round-trip mileage charges will be added for any distance beyond 80 miles one-way from SOAR.

 You are encouraged to look to your local service organizations and businesses to help sponsor your program.
 If you are still having difficulty with the requested program donation, please contact us to discuss other options.